Transparency data

 Established medicines

-We publish data on numbers of regulatory assessments determined, average timescales at each stage, percentage within target and work on hand.
+We publish data on numbers of regulatory assessments, average timescales at each stage, percentage within target and work on hand.

-We continue to make significant steps towards assessing applications for medicines approvals within statutory timeframes.
+We continue to make significant steps towards assessing applications for medicines approvals within statutory timeframes, as our established medicines: marketing authorisation application changes take effect.
 We will always prioritise applications according to public health need.
-We continue to have a very close engagement with DHSC Medicines Supply Team on minimising medicines shortages.
+We continue to engage with DHSC Medicines Supply Team on the minimisation of medicines shortages and work to develop our strategies to prevent shortages.

 1. Applications will be assessed for completeness.

-2. For complete applications these will be reviewed and determined, with additional questions being asked as needed.
+2. Complete applications will be reviewed and determined, with additional questions being asked as needed.
 Incomplete applications will be refused.

 3. Following one round of questioning, the application will either be approved or the advice of the Commission on Human Medicines (CHM) will be sought on refusal.